LocalMode

 Overview

-@localmode/devtools provides an in-app overlay widget (like React Query Devtools or TanStack Router Devtools) that gives you full visibility into your local AI application at runtime — all without any telemetry or data leaving your device.
-Works in any browser that supports your application.
+@localmode/devtools provides headless instrumentation (enableDevTools()) plus React hooks (@localmode/devtools/react) that give you full visibility into your local AI application at runtime — all without any telemetry or data leaving your device.
+The hooks are the primary integration path: subscribe to any slice of the observability bridge and render it in your own UI, with your own styling.

 See it in action

-The DevTools widget is enabled across the entire LocalMode showcase — open any app and click the DevTools button to inspect live model, VectorDB, and queue state.
+DevTools instrumentation is enabled across the LocalMode blocks gallery — open any block and use the DevTools drawer to inspect live model, VectorDB, and queue state.

-• Models panel — Cached models, load times, status
+• Models — Cached models, load times, status

-• VectorDB panel — Collections, document counts, search stats
+• VectorDB — Collections, document counts, search stats

-• Queue panel — Live inference queue: pending, active, completed, latency
+• Queue — Live inference queue: pending, active, completed, latency

-• Pipeline panel — Step execution traces with timings
+• Pipeline — Step execution traces with timings

-• Events panel — Live scrolling event stream with filtering
+• Events — Live event stream with filtering

-• Device panel — WebGPU, WASM, Chrome AI, WebNN capabilities
+• Device — WebGPU, WASM, Chrome AI, WebNN capabilities

 Installation